The Galapagos Islands: A Preview

 Although the Darwin Center in Puerto Ayora does a good job with the tortoises I much preferred seeing them in the wild.
 My walk in the highlands of Santa Cruz Island to see the famous Galapagos Giant Tortoise was one of the highlights of my trip.
 I don’t think that I’ve ever witnessed such a prehistoric creature and such a gentle animal.
 Laying down next to the giant animal while shooting photos was amazing.
 I could have easily stayed there all day just walking around among them.

+One of my favourite images from the trip.
+Can an animal look more like a dinosaur?
 I took a shot of my camera next to the tortoise to give it some scale.
 Lots more photos coming in a post on a later date.

 The Birds